Financial Aid Resources for J.D. Students

 Completing the FAFSA online reduces errors and improves turnaround time.
 You can do this by going to studentaid.gov.
 Request that a copy of the FAFSA be released to UCLA by indicating our school code: 001315.

 The FAFSA should be submitted as early as possible after January 1.
-Newly admitted students who are applying for the need-based component of the Dean's Scholarship should provide both the student's and parents' information and asset information on the FAFSA.
 Admitted students who file a FAFSA will receive an electronic Provisional Award Letter (ePAL) in late March.
 Students filing applications after late March will receive an ePAL on a rolling basis.

 William D. Ford Federal Direct Loan Program